 Mundaring Christian College offers a wide range of extra-curricular sport during the term.
 Students across both the Primary and Secondary years can join before and after school programs including Basketball, Futsal, Soccer, Hockey, Cross Country/Athletics and Mixed Games.
-Students who attend before school sport programs receive a free and healthy breakfast following their activity, while students who attend the after school sport program receive a healthy snack following their activity.
-Most programs are offered free of charge, however places can be limited due to popularity.
+Students who attend before school sports programs receive a free and healthy breakfast following their activity, while students who attend the after school sports program receive a healthy snack following their activity.
+Most programs are offered free of charge, however, places can be limited due to popularity.

 River and Bush Rangers

 Year 6 students participate in the River Rangers Cadet program.
 River Rangers is a primary school cadet program which seeks to engage and educate the next generation of children to help protect our local rivers.
 It empowers students to make a positive change to our local communities and waterways and allows students to actively investigate local issues and design, evaluate and share the results of their projects with other schools and the wider community.

 Conservation projects undertaken our River Rangers include tree planting, litter pick-ups, bird and bat box building, biodiversity surveys, water quality testing and building native gardens.
 Year 7 to Year 10 students engage in the Bush Ranger Cadets, an environmental outdoor education program where students undertake personal development training while developing their conservation skills and knowledge through involvement in practical nature conservation projects.
 The aspects of the program work together to develop a strong sense of responsibility, character and purpose in our students.